Telekatz/venus.dbus-hoymiles/README.md

 ## How it works
 ### My setup
 - 3-Phase installation
-- Venus OS on Raspberry PI
+- Venus OS on Raspberry PI (Minimum version V2.92)
 - PYLONTECH LiFePO4 Battery
   - Connected over CAN with Waveshare RS485 CAN HAT for Raspberry Pi
 - Victron SmartSolar MPPT charge controller